BairesDev

 Once a build is successful, it is moved to the staging phase for testing, where it is subjected to integration and load tests.
 After that, the build is deployed to production.

-Before the advancement of CI tools, software engineers had to physically merge their code to the central repository.
+Before the advancement of CI tools, software engineers had to physically merge their code to the central repository, a challenge highlighted in our continuous integration guide.
 This was a tedious process, and many engineers waited until their work was fully complete before merging.
 However, this caused a lot of build implementation and merge errors, which couldn’t be identified until it was too late.

 CI tools can identify such issues quickly and efficiently.
 They can also notify the developers so that they can debug and fix issues before the build is deployed to production.
 These tools improve system performance and reduce the risk of errors in the final build.
 In addition, they make the software development process simple and manageable.